isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_march.rst

 But, let's suppose that we want to 'train' the model using a subset of samples.
-First we want to pull out a sample.
+In that case we want to pull out a sample, train on the remainder, and then apply to the 'test' case.

 ..code-block: sql